joecoker/boris-bikes-1/README.md

-The Boris Bikes README File
+The program mimics Boris Bikes infrastructure including the docking stations and bikes as was set up by Transport for London.